 Third, while female baboons who experienced harsh conditions in early life have a lower life expectancy, we found no strong evidence that these effects were mediated by GC hormone profiles.
-Specifically, the mediation effect τ{ACME} (the fifth column in Table 1) is relatively small; the increase in adult GC concentrations accounted for a reduction in life expectancy of 0.202 years, when comparing the baboons who experienced at least one early adversity to those did not, with a credible interval including zero.
+Specifically, the mediation effect $\tau{\text{ACME}}$ (the fifth column in Table 1) is relatively small; the increase in adult GC concentrations accounted for a reduction in life expectancy of 0.202 years, when comparing the baboons who experienced at least one early adversity to those did not, with a credible interval including zero.
 In terms of individual early adversity sources, only two out of six individual adversity sources have a negative mediation effect with credible intervals not including zero, and both effects are quite small.
-On the other hand, the direct effects τ{ANDE} (the third column in Table 1) are much larger than the mediation effects.
+Moreover, we also find a significant negative effect from mediator on the survival, with effect size at about two years.
+Namely, one unit increase in the adult GC concentrations gives rise to two years decrease in the life expectancy of the baboons approximately.
+On the other hand, the direct effects $\tau{\text{ANDE}}$ (the third column in Table 1) are much larger than the mediation effects.
 When comparing the baboons with or without experiencing any source of early adversity, the direct effect of early adversity on life expectancy was 6.4 times stronger than the mediation effect running through adult physiological stress response.
 Specifically, for females who experienced at least one source of early adversity, the direct effect accounts of 1.292 years reduction in life expectancy while the mediation effect through GC accounts for only 0.202 years drop in the average survival time.